markmelling/rl_navigate/README.md

 ## Running the code
-If you want to experiment with the code then clone this repository and follow the Getting Started section below
+If you want to experiment with the code then clone this repository and follow the Getting Started section below.

 ### Getting Started